 If you have a pot, you’ll need some potting soil.
-There are numerous types of bagged soils, depending on your planting needs.
-In general, most plants will do fine with an all-purpose container soil.
+There are many types of bagged soils, depending on your planting needs.
+In general, most plants will do fine with an all-purpose potting mix.

 However, if you’re looking to plant a succulent, or something a little more delicate, like an orchid, then you’ll want to look for a soil suited for that type of plant.